 I came across the recipe for these “Marvellous Meatballs” over at Sweet and Savory Bite a couple of months ago.
-The reasons these meatballs are supposed to be marvellous were 1) a mix of ground beef, veal and pork and 2) that they were oven-baked.
+The reasons these meatballs are supposed to be marvelous were 1) a mix of ground beef, veal, and pork and 2) that they were oven-baked.
 Great expectations!!

 What worked and what didn’t:

-I followed the recipe and they indeed the meatballs came out great and were very succulent.
+I followed the recipe and indeed the meatballs came out great and were very succulent.
 Baking meatballs in the oven works brilliantly!
-As such we found the meatballs from the recipe a bit bland for our taste as it only has chopped parsley, grated parmesan and a dash of Worcestershire sauce as seasoning.
-So next time I would add some salt, pepper and a grating of nutmeg, but the possibilities are endless!
+As such, we found the meatballs from the recipe a tad bland for our taste as it only has chopped parsley, grated parmesan and a dash of Worcestershire sauce as seasoning.
+So next time I would add some salt, pepper, and a grating of nutmeg, but the possibilities are endless!

 We combined the meatballs with half a batch of this basic marinara type of pasta sauce and spaghetti.
-I usually add a couple of tablespoons of ricotta to the tomato based sauce to get some creaminess, but this is fully optional.
+I usually add a couple of tablespoons of ricotta to the tomato-based sauce to get some creaminess, but this is entirely optional.